platform-mesh/platform-mesh-operator/README.md

 The Deployment subroutine manages the deployment of platform-mesh components across the cluster:

+- Loads deployment profiles from ConfigMap (or creates a default one if not specified).
-- Merges custom values from the `PlatformMesh` resource with default configurations.
+- Merges custom values from the `PlatformMesh` resource with profile configurations.
 - Applies templated manifests for `platform-mesh-operator-infra-components` and waits for the HelmRelease to become ready and also for `cert-manager` to become ready.
 - Applies templated Kubernetes manifests for `platform-mesh-operator-components`, including `Resource` and `HelmRelease` objects.
 - Manages OCM (Open Component Model) integration by configuring resources based on repository, component, and reference path settings.